 Sinha, A, Gu, H, Kim, NW & Emile, R 2019, 'Signaling effects and the role of culture: movies in international auxiliary channels', European Journal of Marketing, vol. 53, no. 10, pp. 2146-2172.View/Download from: Publisher's site

 Bucic, T, Ngo, L & Sinha, A 2017, 'Improving the effectiveness of market oriented organisation: empirical evidence from an emerging economy', Australian Journal of Management, vol. 42, no. 2, pp. 308-327.View/Download from: Publisher's site

-Ahmed, S & Sinha, A 2016, 'When It Pays to Wait: Optimizing Release Timing Decisions for Secondary Channels in the Film Industry', Journal of Marketing, vol. 80, no. 4, pp. 20-38.View/Download from: UTS OPUS or Publisher's site
+Ahmed, S & Sinha, A 2016, 'When It Pays to Wait: Optimizing Release Timing Decisions for Secondary Channels in the Film Industry', Journal of Marketing, vol. 80, no. 4, pp. 20-38.View/Download from: Publisher's site

 This study examines the optimization of interrelease timing decisions, focusing on box office and DVD sales in the U.S.